bazelbuild/bazel-blog/_posts/2019-06-27-list-strategy.md

 authors:
   - ishikhman
 ---
 **tl;dr**: Exciting news!
-After 0.27 release Bazel will *auto select* a suitable execution strategy if none provided.
-Customization and strategy enforcement would still be possible and will be much easier to configure.
+After 0.27 release Bazel will *auto select* a suitable execution strategy if none is provided.
+Customization and strategy enforcement will still be possible and will be much easier to configure.

-## How it was before bazel 0.27 release
+## Before Bazel 0.27

 It was possible to configure Bazel's execution strategy for a build via flags `--spawn_strategy=`, `--strategy=Mnemonic=` and `--strategy_regexp=Regex=`.
 This mechanism was quite powerful and widely used, but had some drawbacks: